liferay-search/liferay-docs/en/developer/customization/articles-dxp/99-customization-with-ext/06-adding-to-the-web-xml-with-ext-plugins.markdown

 [TOC levels=1-4]

-A supported use case for using Ext Plugins in @product@ is adding additional functionality to its `web.xml` file.
+A supported use case for using Ext Plugins in @sharepoint@ is adding additional functionality to its `web.xml` file.
 Before beginning, make sure you've reviewed the generalized
 [Customization with Ext Plugins](/docs/7-2/customization/-/knowledge_base/c/customizing-core-functionality-with-ext) section.

-As an example, you'll create a sample Ext plugin that adds to your @product@'s existing `web.xml` file (e.g., in the `/tomcat-[version]/webapps/ROOT/WEB-INF` folder).
+As an example, you'll create a sample Ext plugin that adds to your @sharepoint@'s existing `web.xml` file (e.g., in the `/tomcat-[version]/webapps/ROOT/WEB-INF` folder).
 You'll add a new printout in the console during startup.